Modern Slavery Statement

 – Building trusted and long-standing relationships with our key suppliers

-– Concentrating our immediate supply chain within UK geography, where possible
+– Concentrating our immediate supply chain within UK geography, where possible and appropriate

 – Upskilling key members of our business in relation to modern slavery i.e. those who are best placed to manage and mitigate risks in this area, such as those involved in procurement and ongoing supplier management